 Effective September 7, 2021, the District entered into a utility agreement with the State of Texas, acting by and through the Texas Transportation Commission (the "State").
 The State deemed it necessary to make certain highway improvements which required the removal and/or relocation of certain facilities.
 The State agrees to reimburse the District seventy-five percent of construction and engineering costs and one-hundred percent of legal, appraisal and related acquisition costs.
-During the current fiscal year, the District has recorded revenue in the amount of \$1,701,645 in relation to this agreement.
+During the current fiscal year, the District did not record any revenue in relation to this agreement.